Elitesun/Elites_Codes/README.md

 }
 ```

-This function implements the logic for a Rock-Paper-Scissors game.
+A clean implementation of Rock-Paper-Scissors using an object to define winning combinations.
+The beats object makes the game logic easy to understand and maintain.

-### 5. Sum of Digits
+### 5. Number Processing

 ```javascript
 function sumOfDigits(num) {